Right to Information

 4.5.1 Grievance redressal mechanism:

-Committee formulated for this purpose as ‘internal complaints committee’.Process by which any written complaints raised by the individual, submitted to the Chairman/Member secretary.
-Thereafter, the Chairman convenes a meeting with members and discussed the matter in details and take appropriate action as per the procedure
+The committee formulated for this purpose is the ‘Internal Complaints Committee’.
+Any written complaints raised by the individual are submitted to the Chairman / Member Secretary.
+Thereafter, the Chairman convenes a meeting with members, discusses the matter in detail, and takes appropriate action in accordance with the procedure.

 4.5.2 Details of applications received under RTI and information provided: